 This requirement is an aggregate of requirements that have already been considered in other components.
-Specifically, it is represented by requirements ECO.02 - Conformity to selected assurance level, CCCE.01 - Continuous Evaluation of Assessment Results, UC00.06 - Security Controls Translator, UC00.07 - Define Measurement Targets, UC00.17 - MEDINA complies to EUCS.
-Therefore, this requirement is no longer requested from the DSL Mapper.
+Specifically, it is represented by requirements ECO.02 - Conformity to selected assurance level, CCCE.01 - Continuous Evaluation of Assessment Results, UC00.06 - Security Controls Translator, UC00.07 - Define Measurement Targets, and UC00.17 - MEDINA complies to EUCS.
+Therefore, this requirement is no longer requested.

 Requirement id DSLM.03

 Short title DSL output compliancy

 Description The tool will output REGO rules, compliant with the input required by the

 Orchestrator.

-Implementation Partially implemented
+Implementation Fully implemented

 state

 As already introduced, the output expected by the DSL Mapper must be compliant with the Rego language and with the input required by the Orchestrator.
-Currently the Orchestrator needs two files to describe a Rego rule, namely the metric.rego (containing the policy) and the data.json (containing the external data).
-The current implementation of the DSL Mapper is able to generate only the data.json file.
-This functionality is being updated.
+Currently, the Orchestrator needs two files to describe a Rego rule, namely the metric.rego (containing the policy) and the data.json (containing the external data).
+The current implementation of the DSL Mapper is able to generate both the data.json file and the metric.rego files.